-Then I decided to make a structural verification question using the information that Dona Maria Velha had given me when she mentioned, the "Dona do corpo ... doesn't like man... she is like a woman."
+Then I decided to make a structural verification question using the information doesn't like man... she is like a woman."
 Thus, I asked her:

 "[I said:] But I still don't understand why she doesn't like man.
 Don't women like man?"